St Filumena’s Catholic Primary School – Science Curriculum Statement

 - Children will develop a real understanding and appreciation of the world learning from the best that has been developed.

 Implementation – How do we translate our vision into practice?

 - All children will study Science for 2 lessons per week in Key Stage 2 and 1 lesson per week in Key Stage 1.

 - Where necessary, staff will receive training in Science.

-- Carefully designed schemes of learning in Science ensure consistency and progress of all learners.
+- A carefully designed scheme of learning in Science, adapted for our learners, ensures consistency and progress of all learners.

-- High quality input from experts and educational resources complement the delivery of specialist learning admirably.
-Children understand how Science is used in the wider world including careers.
+- Children understand how Science is used in the wider world including careers.

 Impact – What is the impact of our curriculum on the students?